-My daughter, loves Chick-Fil-A Chicken Nuggets.
-She says there is something in the breading she really likes that is not like my breaded chicken.
+My kids love Chick-Fil-A Chicken Nuggets.
+My daughter says there is something in the breading she really likes that is not like my breaded chicken.

 Enter my intern Monica.
 Monica shared her recipe with her readers (and with me) but my toughest critic, Sofia, said something was “missing.”
 I made one batch baked and one pan fried.
 The baked batch did not brown or turn crispy so I ditched that idea.

 Instead, I tweaked the seasoning a little and fried it in coconut oil.
-When I say, “fry” I don’t mean deep fry… I mean about 1/2 an inch deep in your large pan.
+When I say, “fry” I don’t mean deep fry… I mean about ½ an inch deep in your large pan.

 My son, who can’t eat a regular Chick-Fil-A nuggets (he eats gluten free), ate these 3 days in a row.
 He was so excited to help me make the recipe that he begged to photograph them as well (thus the plain, un-styled by a 6 year old, photos).
 I guess we should thank him, since I wasn’t going to photograph or post it this recipe at all.